ibrahimy353/Static-Site-Generator-/posts/SSG.md

     slug: string;
   }
 ```
-From the code above we get to pass the content **Title, date, subtitle, and slug**(which is the data below front matter).
+From the code above, we pass the content **Title, date, subtitle, and slug** (the data below front matter).

-Now that the entire blog content can be displayed on the screen we get to create the preview of the post which will be displayed on the homepage site together with other blogs or Markdown files using the code below.
+Now that the entire blog content can be displayed on the screen, we get to create the preview of the post, which will be displayed on the homepage site together with other blogs or Markdown files using the code below.
 Copy and paste it on **components/PostPreview.tsx** page.
-We achieve this by creating a path that will render the markdown front matter string into HTML content that is styled using Tailwind.css.
+We achieve this by creating a path to render the markdown front matter string into HTML content styled using Tailwind.css.

 ```javascript